samuel-landis/Robotics_Final_project/README.md

 **Project Overview:**

-For my final project in Advanced Robotics II, I designed and implemented a treaded robot based off of EOD robotics systems.
-The aim was to demonstrate advanced control techniques and integrate them into a functional robotic system.
+For my final project in Advanced Robotics II, I designed a treaded robot based off of EOD robotics systems.
+The aim was to demonstrate advanced control techniques and integrate them into a functional robot.

 **Key Components:**

 1. **Motors:**
    - The robot is equipped with two DC motors that drive its movement.
-   - These motors are controlled via PWM signals to regulate their speed and direction.
+   - These motors are controlled via PWM signals to regulate the robot's speed and direction.

 2. **Pulse Width Modulation (PWM):**
    - PWM is used to control the amount of power supplied to the motors.